Arrive at anytime.

 Set up camp and look to the skies as the light begins to fade and enjoy a spectacular sunset in the lush, fertile lands of Tanzania.
 Then search the sky for shooting stars and make some wishes before drifting off to sleep.

-Watch the baobab trees cast shadows on the ground as the sun rises, then pack up camp and spend another day together on the road.
+Pack up camp and spend another day together on the road.
 Use this time to journal, take a nap, or swap inside jokes with the rest of your group (because let's face it you're bound to have some by now).

 You will be journeying south to Iringa today, once there the group will visit a crafts centre that supports the local community.
 Buy a souvenir to take home and wander through town in search of cool overlooks.